 Scotch Eggs (Slice into coins, then top with either mayo or a tiny dollop of mustard (or both!).

-Riceless, No-Soy Sushi (Set out tiny bowls of coconut aminos (available at Whole Foods) and wasabi for maximum yum factor.)
+Riceless, No-Soy Sushi (Set out tiny bowls of coconut aminos (available at Whole Foods) or homemade substitute and wasabi for maximum yum factor.)

 Spiced Nuts.
 (Recipe includes a small amount of sugar.
 If you are eating 100% clean/Whole30, skip the sugar in the recipe.)